 Sugarbush was one of my family’s favorite resorts when I was growing up in Western New York in the 70’s.
 It was fairly new and featured terrain that wasn’t typical of eastern resorts at that time.
 The wide-variety allowed all of us to enjoy ourselves even though we were of differing ability levels.
 That is even more true today with the excellent grooming and snowmaking that is present now.
+For this review we visited during a cold January when the resort was fully open with great conditions.

 |Review Date||January 2019 (multiple from 1972)|